9hax/simpleticket/readme.md

 WARNING!
 THIS IS NOT YET READY FOR PRODUCTION ENVIRONMENTS AS VERY BASIC FEATURES OF TICKET SYSTEMS ARE STILL MISSING.

+## TODOS

+Implement ticket replies

+Implement easy SMTP setup wizard

+Implement ticket notes (like replies but can only be seen by admins)

+Implement search feature

+Implement SQL Injection prevention

+Fix ticket order in Index to make recently updated tickets appear on top

 ## Installation

 You can easily install SimpleTicket on any debian System using the provided install script.